 Before Conan v1.24 the recommended way to deal with cross building was to use some extra settings like os_build, arch_build and os_target and arch_target.
 These settings have a special meaning for some Conan tools and build helpers, but they also need to be listed in the recipes themselves creating a dedicated set of recipes for installers and tools in general.
-This approach should be superseeded with the introduction in Conan 1.24 of the command line arguments --profile:host and --profile:build that allow to declare two different profiles with all the information needed for the corresponding platforms.
+This approach should be superseded with the introduction in Conan 1.24 of the command line arguments --profile:host and --profile:build that allow to declare two different profiles with all the information needed for the corresponding platforms (see section above this one).